GreenVoyage2050

 • Contact us

-Working with selected developing countries around the world, including Small Island Developing States (SIDS) and Least Developed Countries (LDCs), and partnering with maritime-related international associations, other UN organizations, and the industry, this global project is supporting the reduction of Greenhouse Gas (GHG) emissions from shipping, in line with the levels of ambition set out in the Initial IMO GHG Strategy.
+Working with selected developing countries around the world, including Small Island Developing States (SIDS) and Least Developed Countries (LDCs), and partnering with maritime-related international associations, other UN organizations, and the industry, this global project is supporting the reduction of Greenhouse Gas (GHG) emissions from shipping, in line with the levels of ambition set out in the IMO GHG Strategy.

 Latest news